salesforcecli/plugin-env/messages/open.md

 # error.NoDefaultEnv

-No default target-env found.
-Use --target-env to specify the environment to open.
+No default environment found.
+Use -e or --target-env to specify an environment to open.

 # error.NoEnvFound